tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

   **Answer:** String

-* Are environment variables inherited?

-  **Answer:** Yes.
-Parent processes pass environment variables down to child processes.
-The `export` and `source` commands ensure that child processes inherit the environment variables.

 * Why is Plaid considered a FinTech disrupter?

   **Answer:** Plaid is changing the way developers and consumers can get access to FinTech data.
 Not only is Plaid providing a technology platform to get access to FinTech data, but it is also providing analytic and insight products to help consumers understand their data and make data-driven decisions.